 Crawford County is well suited to grazing.
 Our topography lends itself to smaller farms.
 Much of the land is steep and not suited to row crops and its farms are typically on the smaller side, about 100-300 acres. many of these farms offer a good mix of cropland plus woods.
 Land prices in Crawford County average about $3500 an acre.

 The land is highly productive and the county offers lots of amenities, such as other graziers, milk processing plants nearby, good roads, and relatively close shopping in communities such as Prairie du Chien, Lacrosse and Madison.
 We still are extremely rural and that’s important to some people.
-To Don Boland, a dairyman near Seneca, “Our hills and valleys provide great pasture in the summer, protection from cold winter winds.”
+Don Boland, a dairyman near Seneca stated, “Our hills and valleys provide great pasture in the summer, protection from cold winter winds.”

 Vance Haugen, Retired, Crawford County Agriculture Agent

 Are you a Grazing Specialist, Land Manager, or Grazing Educator?

 This 2015 Grazing Educator Webinar Series may be for you!

 Many topics to choose from: Teaching the Basics of Grazing, Grass Based Financials, Adaptive High Stock Density Grazing and more.

 Gearing Up For Grazing by Vance Haugen (PDF 19 slides, 3.48MB)

 The Pasture walk method 2012 (PDF 1 page)